Loonz806/setup-example/README.md

 #### [Prettier](https://prettier.io/) ( Opinionated code formatter )

-_having unformatted code automatically become formatted by respecting linting rules first and then prettier default settings_
+_having unformatted code automatically become formatted by respecting linting rules first and then prettier default settings_ _you can see the configuration by reviewing the .eslintrc file_

 Prettier Command